moyu-x/notes/java/spring-in-action.md

 The role each of these com-ponents plays in an integration flow:

--   `Channels`—Pass messages from one element to another.
+-   `Channels` ——Pass messages from one element to another.
--   `Filters`—Conditionally allow messages to pass through the flow based on somecriteria.
+-   `Filters`— Conditionally allow messages to pass through the flow based on somecriteria.
 -   `Transformers`—Change message values and/or convert message payloads fromone type to another.
 -   `Routers`—Direct messages to one of several channels, typically based on mes-sage headers.
 -   `Splitters`—Split incoming messages into two or more messages, each sent to dif-ferent channels.